troglobit/mg/README.md

 reason to learn more than one Emacs flavor.

 > [Latest release](https://github.com/troglobit/mg/releases/latest), use
-> the versioned tarball, avoid GitHub generated links, then unpack and
+> the versioned tarball, avoid GitHub generated links!
-> build with: `./configure && make` -- you're done! :-)

 The size constraints and target audience pose challenging limitations on the feature set of Mg.
 It is not scriptable or extensible like a true